alexanderkenndy/advancevim/README.md

 advancevim
 ==========
+##Introduction
-Vim and emacs is the most popular used editor in *inx editor with the given plugins user can use vim more conveniently,we included the ctas,cscopes plugin the vim editor's advance configuration add winmanager plugin
+Vim and emacs is the most popular used editor in *inx editor with the given plugins user can use vim more conveniently,we included the ctas,cscopes plugins .etc.
-Plugins List
+##Features
 - ctags
 - cscope
 - TagList